C6u—U.S. Customs Tariff (HTSUS) Classification Basics

 - Products of the West Bank, the Gaza Strip or a Qualifying Industrial Zone

 Some goods have a condition that must be met in order to be imported duty free or with a reduced duty rate.
-In this lesson we will talk about some of the regulations concerning the two most common trade agreements GSP and NAFTA that have conditions for importing at the preferential duty rate.
+In this lesson we will talk about some of the regulations concerning the most common trade preference program, GSP.
+Certain conditions must be met for importing at the preferential duty rate.

 - Introduction

-- Identifying Articles under the Generalized System of Preferences in the Tariff Schedules
+- Identifying Articles under the Generalized System of Preferences (GSP) in the Tariff Schedules

 - Products and Countries Covered by the Certified Handicraft Textile Arrangement

-- Generalized System of Preferences Expiration and Retroactive Renewal
+- Status of the Generalized System of Preferences (GSP); Expiration and Retroactive Renewal

 The HTSUS General Notes define trade agreements, exemptions, and rules for determining the applicable duty rate.
 We will continue with our study of the General Notes and discuss other requirements for classification under various other free trade agreements.